 So far, we’ve talked about how to use HTML to develop the structure of a web page.
 But if you want to add custom styles to a web page, you need to use another technology: Cascading Style Sheets, or CSS.

 CSS allows you to apply styles to HTML elements on a web page.
 These styles determine how those elements appear in the user’s web browser.
 For instance, you can change the color of a line of text using CSS, or apply a border to a table.
-Once you’ve learned how to create the structure of a web page, you can start to explore how to apply styles to the tags you have learned about.

 Here are a few of the main topics you should learn: